Bajron/composeit/COMPOSE.md

 Lists processes paths used to start a service.

-Note that for services defined with `shell: true` you get simply a `<shell>` string.
+Note that for services defined with `shell: true` you get a `<shell>` string.
 It is a shell provided by the Python [`subprocess` module](https://docs.python.org/3/library/subprocess.html).

 For regular process calls (`shell: false`) the binary is always resolved with `shutil.which`.
-Note that this resulution happens in the main script context.
+Note that this resolution happens in the main script context.
 Environment variables specified for certain services does not matter for the lookup.

 Note that the path resolution might depend on the `build`/`clean` command execution sequence or your virtual environment.

 See the warning in https://docs.python.org/3/library/subprocess.html#subprocess.Popen and https://docs.python.org/3/library/shutil.html#shutil.which